-If Zuora breaches any warranties in this Section 12.2, Customer’s exclusive remedy and Zuora’s sole obligation will be for Zuora to make reasonable efforts to correct the non-conformity or, if Zuora is unable to correct the non-conformity within sixty (60) days after receipt of Customer’s written notice, for Customer to terminate the applicable Order Form(s) and receive a refund, on a pro rata basis, of any annual fees prepaid under such Order Form(s) that are unused as of the termination effective date.
+If Zuora breaches any warranties in this Section 12.2, Customer’s exclusive remedy and Zuora’s sole obligation will be for Zuora to make reasonable efforts to correct the non-conformity or, if Zuora is unable to correct the non-conformity within sixty (60) days after receipt of Customer’s written notice, for Customer to terminate the applicable Order Form(s) and receive a refund, on a pro rata basis, of any Fees prepaid under such Order Form(s) that are unused as of the termination effective date.

 THE SERVICE MAY BE SUBJECT TO LIMITATIONS, DELAYS, AND OTHER PROBLEMS INHERENT IN THE USE OF THE INTERNET OR ELECTRONIC COMMUNICATIONS.
 ZUORA IS NOT RESPONSIBLE FOR DELAYS, DELIVERY FAILURES, OR OTHER DAMAGE, LOSS OR LIABILITY RESULTING FROM SUCH PROBLEMS NOT CAUSED BY ZUORA.

-Each Party’s respective defense and indemnity obligations under Sections 13.1 and 13.2 are contingent upon the indemnified Party: (a) promptly giving notice of the third party claim to the defending/indemnifying Party once the claim is known; (b) giving the defending/indemnifying Party sole control of the defense and settlement of the claim and not compromising or settling the claim without the defending/indemnifying Party’s approval (though the defending/indemnifying Party must not settle such claim unless the settlement unconditionally releases the other Party of all liability and does not adversely affect the other Party’s business or service in a material manner); and (c) providing appropriate information and reasonable cooperation to the defending/indemnifying Party in connection with the claim.
+13.3 Requirements for Indemnification.
+Each Party’s respective defense and indemnity obligations under Sections 13.1 and 13.2 are contingent upon the indemnified Party: (a) promptly giving notice of the third party claim to the defending or indemnifying Party once the claim is known; (b) giving the defending or indemnifying Party sole control of the defense and settlement of the claim and not compromising or settling the claim without the defending or indemnifying Party’s approval (though the defending or indemnifying Party must not settle such claim unless the settlement unconditionally releases the other Party of all liability and does not adversely affect the other Party’s business or service in a material manner); and (c) providing appropriate information and reasonable cooperation to the defending or indemnifying Party in connection with the claim.